nk18chi/leetcode-typescript/README.md

 - Solved by an effective way for Time and Space complexity
 - Run on Node(ts-node)
+- Watch and reload files automatically by nodemon
 - Fully tested by Mocha
 - With helpful comments